-The Guards’ Museum is located inside the grounds of Wellington Barracks, and tells the history of the five regiments of the Foot Guards: the Coldstream, Grenadier, Scots, Irish and Welsh Guards.
+The Guards’ Museum tells the history of the five regiments of the Foot Guards: the Coldstream, Grenadier, Scots, Irish and Welsh Guards.

 I like the Guards’ Museum, but you probably need a special interest in military history to appreciate it.
 It’s quite similar to the Household Cavalry Museum in Horse Guards, but it’s twice the size and a lot better done.
 If you’ve only got time for one or the other, then definitely choose this one.